bluesky/scanspec/docs/explanations/why-squash-can-change-path.rst

 Why this matters
 ----------------

 Apart from these two cases, squashing can be considered Path invariant.
 This means that the detector could write data in a stack, then the data could be reshaped with a VDS into the original dimensionality.
-Unfortunately a negative stride is not supported in VDS, so the strategy is to squash snaked Dimensions into the Dimension above.
+Unfortunately a negative stride is not supported in VDS, so the strategy is to squash snaked Frames objects into the Frames object above.
 If this changes the Path through a scan then this needs to be flagged or explicitly allowed in the Spec, otherwise the results for the user could be potentially surprising.